Get

 10. Bodatian (Dalmatian Border Collie Mix)

 Another natural mixed breed, thanks to their working dog backgrounds, is the Dalmatian and Border Collie mix, the Bodatian.
-When combining these two breeds, you should plan on spending a little extra time grooming your pet.
+When combining these two breeds, plan to spend a little extra time grooming your pet.
 You’ll also find this mix is quite loyal and loving with their families.
 If you have kids, though, expect this mix to try herding them and keeping them in line.

 11. German Dalmatian (Dalmatian German Shepherd Mix)